John Havlicek: Legacy

 In 1980, Havlicek was selected as one of the league's greatest players ever, being named to the NBA 35th Anniversary Team.
 In 1984, Havlicek became a member of the Naismith Memorial Basketball Hall of Fame.
 In 1996, he was selected as one of the 50 Greatest Players in NBA History by a panel of journalists, players, coaches, executives, and general managers.
-He was also named the 14th best player of all-time in Bill Simmons's Book of Basketball.
+He was also named the 14th best player of all time in Bill Simmons's Book of Basketball.
 In October 2021, Havlicek was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
-To commemorate the NBA's 75th Anniversary, The Athletic ranked their top 75 players of all time, listing Havlicek as the 29th greatest player in NBA history.
+To commemorate the NBA's 75th Anniversary, The Athletic published their own list of the top 75 players of all time, ranking Havlicek as the 29th-greatest player in NBA history.

-Havlicek is the Celtics' all-time leading scorer with 26,395 points (20.8 points per game), which ranks 16th all-time in the NBA.
-He played in 1,270 games, which ranks 30th all-time.
-He was also the first player to score 1,000 points in 16 consecutive seasons, with his best scoring season coming during the 1970–71 season, when he averaged 28.9 points per game.
 In 1974, Havlicek received the Golden Plate Award of the American Academy of Achievement.
 In 2007, Bridgeport High School in his hometown renamed their gymnasium "John J. Havlicek Gymnasium".
 Fellow NBA Hall of Famer Chris Mullin wore number 17 as a tribute to Havlicek.

-In October 2022, Havlicek was inaugurated in the Croatian-American Sports Hall of Fame.
-Longtime Celtics teammate Bill Russell once described Havlicek as "'the best all-around ballplayer [he] ever saw'".
+In October 2022, Havlicek was inaugurated into the Croatian-American Sports Hall of Fame.
+In December 2022, the NBA named the newly redesigned trophy presented to the NBA Sixth Man of the Year the “John Havlicek Trophy” in his honor.

+In addition to his on-court success, Havlicek was known for his character and for his commitment to placing the team ahead of his own individual achievements.
+Longtime Celtics coach Red Auerbach once said, "'If I ever had a son, I would want him to be like John Havlicek'".